HU Travellers Meeting Perth 2014

 The event is taking place from Friday 10th October to Sunday 12th October 2014 at Fairbridge Village.
 The Village is a nationally heritage-listed town site operated by a major youth charity, and has convenient proximity to Perth.

 We are organising an exciting range of inspirational speakers and educational workshops.

 Arrive early on the Friday (after 12 pm) and make it a great weekend!
 There will be presentations and workshops starting Friday afternoon, all day Saturday and Sunday morning.

 As well as hearing inspiring stories of overlanding adventures from around the world, you'll get the low-down on preparing for your journey, navigation, first-aid, photography, filming and a host of other essential topics.
 Whatever your past experience or future plans may be, there's something for everyone.

-More detailed schedule will be posted here 1 week before the event, and will be posted at the event, but is subject to change.
+The event schedule can be downloaded here, and will be posted at the event, but is subject to change.